pg07codes/livink/readme.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/34238240/82594261-6e50bd80-9bc1-11ea-9176-9b9b99be48ed.png" alt="livinkLogo">
 </p>

 # livink

-> Get all links from a webpage filtered by status codes, status classes and many more
-> livink makes all requests in parallel thus making it work extremely fast.
+> Get all links from a webpage filtered by status codes, status classes and many more.
+Livink makes all requests in parallel making it work extremely fast.

 ## Install